Uniform boundedness on extremal subsets in Alexandrov spaces: Preliminaries

-The Gromov-Hausdorff limit of an infinite sequence of $n$-dimensional Alexandrov spaces with curvature $\ge\kappa$ is an Alexandrov space with dimension $\le n$ and curvature $\ge\kappa$.
-Let $\mathcal A(n)$ denote the family of all isometry classes of $n$-dimensional Alexandrov spaces with curvature $\ge-1$, and $\mathcal A(n,D)$ its restriction to all elements with diameter $\le D$.
-Moreover, let $\mathcal A_p(n)$ denote the family of all isometry classes of $n$-dimensional pointed Alexandrov space with curvature $\ge-1$.
-The following property plays an important role in this paper.
+For notational simplicity, here we assume that the lower curvature bound is $-1$.
+Let $\mathcal A(n)$ denote the set of isometry classes of $n$-dimensional Alexandrov spaces with curvature $\ge-1$, and $\mathcal A(n,D)$ its restriction to all elements with diameter $\le D$.
+Similarly, let $\mathcal A_p(n)$ denote the set of isometry classes of $n$-dimensional pointed Alexandrov spaces with curvature $\ge-1$.
+The following property is the starting point of this paper.